Gusemmett/multiCamCommon/specification/PROTOCOL.md

 ### UPLOAD_TO_CLOUD

-Upload video file to cloud storage using a presigned S3 URL.
+Upload video file to cloud storage using either a presigned S3 URL or AWS IAM credentials.

 **Behavior:**
 - File is added to device upload queue